afmancilla92-star/CIFRA/README.md

 ## What it does

 A visitor lands, takes a 25-question assessment, and receives a scored profile.
 The scoring engine maps raw answers to result tiers, and each tier drives a different results page and offer.
-The funnel converts to a paid PDF report.
+The funnel drives toward a paid PDF report.

 ## Stack